On this page you can find my research and writings.

 This is a presentation I gave at the Summer Institute about how Karl Marx 'turned' the orginal class struggle of the French Liberals, which was 'productive man' being exploited by the unproductive state, not labor exploited by capital.

 Paper for the Workshop on Cultural Economics at the Southern Economic Association meetings in Fort Lauderdale, November 23-25, 2019: "An Exploration into the Performing Arts and the Political Economy of Ticketing".
 We evaluate the differences between positive law and resultant regulatory capture versus a catallactic approach where competition brings value, especially along the entrepreneurial stages-of-production leading to a live (perishable) music event.
 These are the presentation slides.
-Many of these ideas are being [have been] incorporated into our book Artists and Markets in Music.
+Many of these ideas have been incorporated into our book Artists and Markets in Music.

 I chaired a panel at the workshop about comparative cultural institutions and discusssed an Australian paper about the artist as street performer.

 I wrote a chapter for a book Ten years after the global crisis: Next steps.
 My research here is about labor market structure and interventions and comparisons with the Great Depression of the1930s in the United States.
-The similarities are that after each episode of massive state-intervention the effect was structural "under-employment."
+The similarities are that after each episode of massive state-intervention the effect was structural "under-employment" as indicated by the Labor Force Participation Rate.
 June 2019.
+We also see increased structural unemployment after the covid era interventions.
+June 2024.

 Here is my paper for the History of Economics Society (HES) meetings at Columbia University June 20-23, 2019.
 I explore social order emerged and reinforced by non-logical voter behaviour based on the ideas contained in Kenneth Boulding's The Image (1956).